-Reinhart maintains a close interaction with its suppliers and has a number of field level projects that are implemented with selected partners on the ground (Figure 2).
-In 2023, Reinhart was actively supporting the development and/or implementing of corporate responsibility in the following countries: Benin, Burkina Faso, India, Ivory Coast, Kenya, Kyrgyzstan, Tajikistan, Tanzania, Zambia.
-The stakeholder engagement also involves on-site visits at the gin and interviews with smallholder farmers.
+Reinhart maintains a close interaction with its suppliers and has several field level projects that are implemented with selected partners on the ground (Figure 2).
+In 2024, Reinhart was actively supporting the development and/or implementing of corporate responsibility in the following countries: Benin, Burkina Faso, India, Ivory Coast, Kenya, Kyrgyzstan, Tajikistan, Tanzania, Zambia.
+The stakeholder engagement also involved on-site visits at the gin and interviews with smallholder farmers.

-In 2023, Reinhart put a main focus on supporting access to water, sanitation and hygiene (WASH) with partners in Ivory Coast and Zambia, following the Water4Impact project and its underlying theory of change (Figure 3).
+In 2024, Reinhart put a focus on supporting access to water, sanitation and hygiene (WASH) and agricultural services for more sustainable land-use across Ivory Coast, Tanzania and Zambia, following the Water4Impact project and its underlying theory of change (Figure 3).
 International projects are also co-funded through the Paul Reinhart Foundation.